 Climate Lens Traffic Light Assessment

 In November 2021 we used the Traffic Light Voting System successfully in Macedon Ranges local government elections to elect councillors willing to act on climate change.
-At the recent Federal and Victorian elections we used the same system to help Australians make their vote really count for climate.
+At the recent Federal, Victorian and NSW elections we used the same system to help Australians make their vote really count for climate.

 Your vote for climate will encourage all politicians, regardless of party affiliation to take urgent action on the climate and ecological emergency.